Triangulated categories of relative 1-motives: Motivic -structures

-\begin{cor} Let $S$ be a noetherian finite dimensional scheme.
-Let $G$ be a smooth commutative group scheme with connected fibers.
-Then the motive $\Sigma^\infty G[-1]$ lies in $\MM_1(S)$. \end{cor} \begin{proof} By noetherian induction localisation, we can assume $S$ reduced and it is enough to show that there exists $j:U\ra S$ dense open immersion such that $j_!\Sigma^\infty G_U[-1]$ is in $\MM_1(S)$.
+\begin{cor} Let $S$ be a noetherian finite-dimensional excellent scheme.
+Let $G$ be a smooth commutative group scheme with connected fibres.
+Then the motive $\Sigma^\infty G_{\BQ}[-1]$ lies in $\MM_1(S)$. \end{cor} \begin{proof} By noetherian induction and localisation, we can assume that $S$ is reduced and it is enough to show that there exists $j:U\ra S$ a dense open immersion such that $j_!\Sigma^\infty G_U[-1]$ is in $\MM_1(S)$.
 We can also assume $S$ to be irreducible; let $\eta$ be its generic point and $h:\eta^{\perf}\ra \eta$ a perfect closure.
 Then $G_{\bar{\eta}}$ is a smooth commutative connected algebraic group over a perfect field, hence there exists an exact sequence